Tolstoy, The Death of Ivan Ilych (1886)

 In response to this repression Russia's first organized revolutionary party formed: Narodnaya Volya ("People's Will").
 It favored secret society-led terrorism, justified “as a means of exerting pressure on the government for reform, as the spark that would ignite a vast peasant uprising, and as the inevitable response to the regime's use of violence against the revolutionaries”.

 It is also a masterful work of art built around one stunning insight into life.
 Initially, we watch a man make choices which sap all the meaning from his life.
 Amid all the material pleasures of career, family and society, Ivan’s personal life possesses no substance.
 Then a miracle happens.
-He accidentally injures himself, slipping from a ladder and bumping his side, hard—and he has three months to live.
-Then.
-Gradually, through experiences of horror and profound physical suffering, Ivan achieves birth into consciousness within moments of his death.
-Tolstoy would argue that Ivan achieves salvation.
+He accidentally injures himself as, slipping from a ladder, he bumps his side his side, hard, against a door knob-- and he has three left months to live.
+Then, gradually, through experiences of horror and profound physical suffering, Ivan achieves a new birth into consciousness within moments of his death.
+Tolstoy would argue that Ivan achieves salvation only in the last moments of his life.

 Tolstoy’s lesson?